slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 ## On autonomy

 <!--
+> *"I don’t particularly care if we’re liked by the rest of the world.
+I care if we’re respected."  -- Rupert Lowe*

++ x\@gaxrav] * to complete you, i emptied myself.

-- Bees don’t waste their time explaining to flies that flowers taste better than shit.
++ Bees don’t waste their time explaining to flies that flowers taste better than shit.
-- Cutting off people who drained my energy.
++ Cutting off people who drained my energy.
 Reading more than I scrolled.
 Lifting weights instead of lifting burdens that weren’t mine.
 Choosing discipline over dopamine.
 And realizing this harsh truth: You don’t need more time.
 You need fewer distractions.
 Do that early and your life levels up ruthlessly fast.
-- Don’t build your castle in other peoples kingdom’s.
++ Don’t build your castle in other peoples kingdom’s.
-- Freedom to -> freedom from -- naval
++ Freedom to -> freedom from -- naval
-- when you don’t want to be interesting you are free. -- moojy -->
++ when you don’t want to be interesting you are free. -- moojy -->

 > *"A man is free at the instant he wants to be."